ydasc815/news-app/README.md

 - RecyclerView, for storing news data in a list efficiently.
 - Volley library, for fetching news data from a news API (host : https://newsapi.org/).
 - MPAndroidChart library, for displaying Pie Chart data.
+- Glide library, for fetching news images from the API.
-- WebView for loading news URL.
+- WebView, for loading news URL.